 CMT disease affects the peripheral nerves.
-Peripheral nerves carry movement and sensation signals between the brain, spinal cord, and the rest of the body.
-Symptoms usually begin during adolescence—foot problems may be the first symptoms, such as high arcs or hammertoes.
+Peripheral nerves carry movement and sensation signs between the brain, back cord, and body rest.
+Symptoms usually begin during adolescence, and foot problems, such as high arcs or hammertoes, may occur first.
 As CMT progresses, the lower legs can become weak.
 Later on, the hands may also become weak.

-Doctors diagnose this disease using a neurological exam, genetic tests, or nerve biopsies.
+Doctors diagnose this disease using a neurological exam, heritable tests, or nerve biopsies.
 So there is no cure.
-The condition can be so mild that you don’t realise you have it, or it can be severe enough to weaken you.
-Physical therapy, working therapy, braces and other devices, and in some cases, surgery can help.
+The illness can be so mild that you don’t realise you have it, or it can be simple enough to weaken you.
+The operation can help with physical therapy, occupied therapy, braces, and other devices, and the operation can help in some gears.

 Symptoms of CMT Disease

 Some types of MTC cause damage to the sheath (myelin sheath) surrounding nerve fibres.
 Other kinds of CMT directly damage nerve fibres.
 In both cases, damaged nerve fibres result in neuropathy.
-The nerves of the legs and arms, which are the longest, are affected first.
-Nerve fibres that create movement (called motor fibres) and nerve fibres that transmit sensation (called sensory fibres) are also affected.
+The stresses of the legs and arms, which are the longest, are affected first.
+Nerve fibers that create movement (motor fibers) and nerve fibers that transmit sensation (sensory fibers) are also affected.
 Therefore, CMT causes weakness and numbness that usually begins in the feet.

 Later, similar symptoms can also appear on the arms and hands.
 Therefore, CMT rarely affects brain function.